malczuuu/shadow-things/README.md

 Alternatively, the application can be run by building and executing the jarfile or by using most IDEs.

+Browsing `http://localhost:8080` would redirect to `/swagger-ui/index.html` for easier API access.

 ## REST API

 ### `GET /api/things`